 What happens when you combine five state parks, five wineries, and 50+ amazing Finger Lakes waterfalls into a five-day road trip?
 A kind of crazy, but oh-so-fun Finger Lakes vacation in Western New York.

-You already know that New York is home to one of the coolest cities in the world, but it also encompasses some seriously incredible landscapes for road tripping, and this Finger Lakes road trip itinerary is exactly what you’ve been looking for.
+You already know that New York is home to one of the coolest cities in the world, but it also encompasses some seriously incredible landscapes for road-tripping adventures, and this Finger Lakes itinerary is exactly what you’ve been looking for.

-Spend your days hiking into deep gorges, photographing waterfalls, and cooling off in the river; your evenings sipping one at one of the dozens of wineries in the Finger Lakes region, and your nights relaxing at beautiful camping spots, vacation rentals, and glamping retreats.
+Spend your days hiking into deep gorges, photographing waterfalls, and cooling off in the river; your evenings sipping wine at one of the dozens of Finger Lakes wineries, and your nights relaxing at beautiful camping spots, vacation rentals, and glamping retreats.

 Where are the Finger Lakes?